 I am an Assistant Professor in the Department of Public Health and Health Sciences at the University of Michigan – Flint.
 I teach courses in program evaluation, research methods, and health economics.
 My research focuses on the interplay of individual and social factors in health.
 I collaborate in the implementation of community-based participatory interventions.
 I am especially interested in the health of children, and serve as the Principal Investigator of studies on physical, mental, and sensory impairments among youth.

 As a Faculty Associate at the Center for Russian, East European and Eurasian Studies Center at the University of Michigan – Ann Arbor, I serve as a thesis mentor.
 My research there focuses on access to health care among children in Southeast Europe.

-I am a member of the Technical Advisory Committee for the development of a master plan for the City of Flint.
+I have served as a member of the Technical Advisory Committee for the development of a master plan for the City of Flint.
 I served as a focus group moderator for the City of Flint Mayor's Office Vision and Goals Workshop to help incorporate the community's recommendations in the master plan.
 Students from my classes volunteered at the event.

 2005 - 2009: While a

 graduate student researcher at the UCLA School of Medicine, I served as

 the Principal Investigator of a study that investigated the relative influence of demographic,

 neighborhood, and school factors on children's visual impairment.
 My

 other research focused on dietary, socioeconomic, and clinical factors